wiliezwagerman/companion-module-philips-sicp/companion/HELP.md

 Currently the following actions are supported.

+- Power
-- Turn On
+  - On
-- Turn Off
+  - Off
+  - Toggle
 - Set Input Source

+## Feedback

+Currently the following feedbacks are supported.

+- Power
+- Input Source

 ## Supported Devices

-The module has been tested with Philips 86BDL3511Q, but should be compatible with other displays supporting [SERIAL / ETHERNET INTERFACE COMMUNICATION PROTOCOL v2.03](https://community.xibo.org.uk/uploads/short-url/vwVq2nPyhJKL4kTCYpa6VYhQUa8.pdf)
+The module has been tested with Philips 86BDL3511Q (Q-line), but should be compatible with other displays supporting [SERIAL / ETHERNET INTERFACE COMMUNICATION PROTOCOL v2.03](https://community.xibo.org.uk/uploads/short-url/vwVq2nPyhJKL4kTCYpa6VYhQUa8.pdf)
 According to the documentation the following models should be supported: